 The disadvantages of using mothballs to get rid of mice

 - Harmful to pets and children: Mothballs are shaped like tiny white balls which is tempting for toddlers who are keen on putting whatever they touch in their mouths.
 Additionally, your pets could chew on any mothballs they find as well or could be affected negatively by their toxic fumes.
-If you must use mothballs, do so with caution.

 - Ineffective outdoors: Using mothballs outdoors does not work very well as weather conditions such as rainfall can easily dissolve them.
-Not to mention that the number of mothballs needed to achieve the rodent-repelling effect outdoors would be expensive.

 - Potentially ineffective indoors: There is anecdotal evidence that mothballs work and just as much that they don’t.
 It’s better to keep yourself and your family safe rather than use a dangerous method that may not work at all.
 Stick to the tried and true methods of sanitation, exclusion, and baiting.

 We do not recommend using mothballs to repel mice or any other pest.